fbetz-geo/DSWE/README.md

 ## Getting Dynamic Surface Water Extent for Landsat Collection 2 in Google Earth Engine
 This is an implementation of the dynamic surface water extraction algorithm for Landsat collection 2 basing upon the algorithm of Jones (2019).
-An original version of an earth-engine enabled DSWE algorithm available from [Ben DeVries](https://github.com/bendv/eedswe/).
-However, the original code is not updated for Landsat collection 2 and for the updated version of the USGS DSWE algorithm.
+This work is inspired by by [Ben DeVries](https://github.com/bendv/eedswe/) who presented GEE code for the early version of DSWE and Landsat collection 1.
+The python code here is a new implementation of the updated USGS DSWE algorithm and Landsat collection 2 surface reflection.

 ### Use the python code
 You will need an account and authentication for Google Earth Engine